kevinslin/h7b-dendron-netlify/vault/notes.news.nlp-in-sparsing-financial-statements.md

     - Ability to create watchlist to watch and monitor a group of tickers like SPACs.
 - Similar tools: [Gbear.trade](https://gbear.trade/), [HypeEquity](https://app.hypeequity.com/monitor), [Gamestonk Terminal](https://gamestonkterminal.netlify.app/)

-> Note to self: How can we adapt these business model to Vietnam financial market?
+> Note: How can we adapt these business model to Vietnam financial market?
 Since even HOSE didn't implement a standard for filings like EDGAR system of SEC.
 AFAIK, HOSE use pdf format for filings